 - 4.1 Authorized insurers should follow paragraphs 4.1(a) and 4.1(b) of Appendix 1 for disclosure of non-guaranteed benefits where applicable for universal life policies, with the exception of paragraph 4.1(a)(v).
-For example, terminology may be modified from "dividend/bonus" to "crediting interest rate". - 4.2 The authorized insurer should disclose on its company website the historical crediting interest rates for each product series which has new policies issued since 2010 and has policies inforce in the reporting year, unless otherwise agreed by the IA.
+For example, terminology may be modified from "dividend/bonus" to "crediting interest rate". - 4.2 The authorized insurer should disclose on its company website the historical crediting interest rates for each product series which has new policies recently issued.
 Customers should be informed the website address that shows these historical crediting interest rates.
 It is required to disclose at least the historical crediting interest rates for each product series.